noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 An Index is the container for your data and is a similar concept to that of a SQL Server table.
 Like a table has rows, an Index has documents.
 Like a table that has fields, an Index has fields.
 These fields can have properties that tell things such as if it is full text searchable, or if it is filterable.
 You can populate content into Azure Search by programatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).

-For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-Cosmos DB) to crawl the data in the the Cosmos DB container.
+For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the the Cosmos DB container.

 ![Import Wizard](./assets/AzureSearch-ImportData.png)

-Within the Azure Search blade you just created, click **Import Data->Data Source->Cosmos DB**.
+Within the Azure Search blade you just created, click **Import Data->Data Source->Document DB**.

 ![Import Wizard for DocDB](./assets/AzureSearch-DataSource.png)